oliverrexx/General-Aesthetic-Grader/README.md

 # General-Aesthetic-Grader
-A simple ML project to grade photo aesthetics using the AVA dataset
+A simple ML project to grade photo aesthetics